-The flight had every ability to proceed IFR at night as both pilot and aircraft appear to have been certified and current for IFR^[1] and the flight was private category allowing single-engine IFR.
+The flight had every ability to proceed IFR at night as both pilot and aircraft appear to have been certified and current for IFR^[1] and the flight was private category allowing single-engine IFR and night operations.

 The Briefing Officer clarified the difference between NVFR (NVMC) and IFR categories leading to a correction as described in figure 6.